Easy homemade stovetop apple butter with no processed sugar.

 Exact cook times vary pretty widely with homemade apple butter: the water content of your apples has a big impact on timing and consistency, and every stove is different, so it's useful to check in on the apple butter frequently as it cooks and go by visual cues as opposed to just a timer.
 I generally take 2 hours to cook the apples before blending, and follow with another 30 minutes on low heat to thicken; one of our recipe testers on the opposite coast generally only needs one hour on the stovetop before her apples are ready to blend.

 Wondering what to do with apple butter?
-Spread it over a toasted slice of homemade bread or a pumpkin biscuit, add a dollop to some brie crostini, or use it in baked goods like muffins, coffee cake, and spice cake.
+Spread it over a toasted slice of small batch crusty bread or a pumpkin biscuit, add a dollop to some brie crostini, or use it in baked goods like apple butter muffins, apple butter coffee cake, and apple butter spice cake.

 Keywords: fall, autumn, thanksgiving